wrzlbrmft/imapcopy/README.md

 		...
 ```

-If you do not want to exclude and folders, set `excludedFolders` to empty:
+If you do not want to exclude any folders, set `excludedFolders` to empty:

 ```
 		...